 I guess before we move on we should discuss as to why Trevethy Quoit may have been built.

 If erected around 3500BC this would be during the Neolithic period.
-At this time there were known to be people living in this area and it was at a time when there would have been some of the first farmers.
+At this time there were known to be people living in the area and it was at a time when there would have been some of the first farmers.
 In fact the Parish of St Cleer, which encompasses Trevethy Quoit, is believed to have been inhabited from 6000BC.

-The so called 'experts' seem to think it was a burial chamber and initially the structure would have been covered by more soil and stones - so from a distance it would appear as a mound.
+The 'experts' seem to think it was a burial chamber and initially the structure would have been covered by more soil and stones - so from a distance it would appear as a mound.
 However local enthusiasts are certain that the monument would not have been completely covered.

 Popular theories put forward for the purpose of Trevethy Quoit include: